 Switzerland

-Working holiday visa (Ferienjob)
+Working holiday visa (young professionals programme)

-Age limit is typically 18–30 (some agreements extend to 35).
-The annual quota fills fast — for Australia and New Zealand, applications open on 1 January and some nationality quotas exhaust within days.
+The annual quota fills fast - for Australia and New Zealand, applications open on 1 January and some nationality quotas exhaust within days.

 Duration: up to 12 months.
-You can work during this time without employer sponsorship.

 How to apply: apply to the Swiss consulate or embassy in your home country before departure.
 You cannot apply from within Switzerland.